huynhthaihoa/PixelFormer/README.md

 ## PixelFormer: Attention Attention Everywhere: Monocular Depth Prediction with Skip Attention
 **Disclaimer:** This is NOT the official implementation of PixelFormer.
-Please refer to [the official implementation](https://github.com/ashutosh1807/PixelFormer) regard to further, more-detailed information.
+Please refer to [the official implementation](https://github.com/ashutosh1807/PixelFormer) here.

 **[Paper](https://arxiv.org/pdf/2210.09071)** <br />